alberttheprince/rpemotes-reborn/README.md

 # Prop Extractor ⬇️

-Many people have expressed concerns over anti-cheat scripts kicking or banning their community members due to the fact RPEmotes uses props and anti-cheats detecting said props being spawned.
+Many people have expressed concerns over anti-cheat scripts kicking or banning their community members due to the fact rpemotes-reborn uses props and anti-cheats detecting said props being spawned.

-To make server owners' jobs a little easier, we have added a prop extractor command that you can enter into the server console which will automate a file inside the RPEmotes resource folder appropriately named, `prop_list.lua`.
+To make server owners' jobs a little easier, we have added a prop extractor command that you can enter into the server console which will automate a file inside the rpemotes-reborn resource folder appropriately named, `prop_list.lua`.

 ### Command: